TheQuengineer/ddsanalytics/reports/DDSAnalyticsReport.md

 ![](DDSAnalyticsReport_files/figure-html/unnamed-chunk-4-2.png)<!-- -->

-On the histograms we can see almost equal spread of hourly rates within the company, but we can not say the same about monthly income, it means that employees work different amount of hours (some of them are part time, and some of them work with overtime (more then 40hours), we do not have information if any bonuses were paid in the company, so it does not make sense to continue analize working hours).
-Histigram of income shows a right skewed distribution for our Monthly Income in our dataset.
+On the histograms we can see almost equal spread of hourly rates within the company, but we can not say the same about monthly income, it means that employees work different amount of hours (some of them are part time, and some of them work with overtime (more then 40hours), we do not have information if any bonuses were paid in the company, so it does not make sense to continue analyze working hours).
+Histogram of income shows a right skewed distribution for our Monthly Income in our dataset.
 It is also clear that the majority of the population in this dataset makes between \$1000 and $6000 per month.
 The higher we go out in income the more the distribution becomes narrower.

 #### 3.C####

 ##### Understanding Gender, Education, & Occupations

 Next we explore how Gender, Education and Job Role is broken down within our dataset.
-Below are frequency tables of our findings for these three catagories...
+Below are frequency tables of our findings for these three categories...

 ```r